 A summary of EGI.eu is attached as Annex 1.

 The Hydro-Meteorology Research Community VRC (hereafter referred to as “HMRC”) deals with problems involving the hydrologic cycle, the water budget, and the rainfall statistics of storms.
 The boundaries of hydrometeorology are not clear-cut, and the problems of the hydrometeorologist overlap with those of the climatologist, the hydrologist, the cloud physicist, and the weather forecaster.
 Considerable emphasis is placed on determining, theoretically or empirically, the relationships between meteorological variables and the maximum precipitation reaching the ground.
 Other concerns of hydrometeorologists include the determination of rainfall probabilities, the space and time distribution of rainfall and evaporation, the recurrence interval of major storms, snow melt and runoff, and probable wind tides and waves in reservoirs.
 The whole field of water quality and supply is of growing importance in hydrometeorology.
-The CIMA Research Foundation legally represents HMRC.
+The CIMA Research Foundation represents HMRC.
 A summary of HMRC and the CIMA Foundation is attached as Annex 2.

 Article 1: Purpose

-The purpose of this Memorandum of Understanding (MoU) is to define a framework for collaboration between EGI.eu and the HMRC, which isepresented by the CIMA Research Foundation (CIMA) (hereafter also referred to as “the Party” or the “Parties”).
+The purpose of this Memorandum of Understanding (MoU) is to define a framework for collaboration between EGI.eu and the HMRC, which is represented by the CIMA Research Foundation (CIMA) (hereafter also referred to as “the Party” or the “Parties”).

 The Parties recognise that this MoU represents the opening of a wider and longer-term discussion relating to collaborative activities that will bring significant benefits to both Parties and the scientific research communities that EGI.eu is committed to support.